mindpixel-labs/vsc-expressionengine/README.md

 </div>

 ## Getting Started
-Make sure to update your user **settings.json** to include the extensions language indentifier for both ExpressionEngine and HTML files so that Emmet can autocomplete properly.
+Make sure to update your user **settings.json** to include the extensions language identifier for both ExpressionEngine and HTML files so that Emmet can autocomplete properly.

 ```javascript
     "emmet.includeLanguages": {